neil-lindquist/neil-lindquist.github.io/projects.md

 ### Mixed precision GMRES
 ##### August 2019 - Present
-Understanding how using different precisions for different values affects the performance and convergence of GMRES.
+Exploring how the use of different precisions for different parts of the solver affects the performance and convergence of GMRES.
+The current goal is to be able to achieve the performance of a double precision GMRES implementation while selectively using lower precision in order to reduce data movement costs.

 ### SLIMA